gitacoco/data-structures/Weekly_assign_02/README.md

 ```
 At this time, I questioned the maintainability of my code.
 A series of spli() did solve the problem, but maybe several days later I would forget why I coded this way.
 I was thinking of using **Regular Expression**.
 I believe this would be an elegant way, but may not be concise enough, so I eliminate it.
 By analyzing these split(), I found that they were supporting for different purposes.
 * The first split() is to split, of course, and to remove <br> tags.
 Actually, we just want the text rather than the HTML tags.
 So why don't we use .text() directly?
+* The second split() is to remove the comma and all other text(lower-level addressess) behind it, which applies to most of the cases.
+* The last two